von-maurus/angular-basics/README.md

 - Scoped CSS: you can declare styles for a child component inside its .css or using selectors like "host" to applied style to a tag projection on a child.

 - Pipes: in other words functions that transform a value, for example like "computed" variables on VueJS framework, but instead we can preserve the original value of the variable.
 Ex: storing price, showing number with currency by country or browser's locale.
 We have numbers of pipes that offers functionalities according to the use case.
+Pipes only change output on the template.

+- Directives: logic structures like conditionals, iterations and switches to put on a template and change states.
+    - Attribute Directives: Change values of a class or variable, use for css for ex.
+    - Structural Directives: Change template elements and behaviour.